PrestaShop/prestashop.github.io/news/_posts/2019-02-11-prestashop-in-2019-and-beyond-part-1-current-architecture.md

 - FO themes – of which you can have as many as you want, and are [downloadable from the Addons Marketplace][addons-themes]
 - BO themes – which are not replaceable

 Since FO themes work on top of legacy controllers, they are based on Smarty.
-They all integrate a shared core javascript library which is called "core.js", which has with jQuery 2.x bundled in.
+They all integrate a shared core javascript library which is called "core.js", which has jQuery 2.x bundled in.

 In 1.7, PrestaShop introduced the [parent-child theme feature][child-themes], which allows themes to extend other themes.
 This feature makes it much easier to build custom themes.